Will Drinking Water Affect My Scan?

 That's right – it takes 16 cups of water to affect your body fat percentage by 1%.
 That means that when you drink just 1 or 2 cups before your scan, the difference in your results should be negligible.

-Nevertheless, it's always best to try to test under similar circumstances if you can – which means refraining from chugging a gallon of water right before your scan!
+Nevertheless, it's always best to test under similar circumstances if you can – which means refraining from chugging a gallon of water right before your scan!